GDSC-NIT-Calicut/elevate-backend/How_to_Run.md

 `python manage.py createsuperuser`

+Login to the admin panel at localhost:8000/admin on the browser (If you edit a user, as of now it wont let you save thier details without a password, add a dummy password if editing the details of the users in the admin panel.
+We changee the roles of students in here to 'pr','spoc' or 'admin')

 Fill in the details that come up.
 Go to localhost:8000/admin to access the admin portal

 If you have to additionally install any libraries, ACTIVATE THE VIRTUAL ENVIRONMENT and then install the library using